jmhart/jmh/README.md

 1. **Getting started**

-    Navigate into the directory where you cloned the repository and start it up.
+    Navigate into the directory where you cloned the repository and run the following commands:

     ```shell
     cd path-to-repo/